 This period of hibernation ended the summer of 2014, having only been with the South Downs National Park Authority (SDNPA) just over a month.
 I was assisting the SDNPA’s Area Ranger at a marvellous local event called the Strawberry Fair, which is held annually in Binsted.
 It is a charming country fair, and a fantastic place to meet others who love the National Park and its special qualities.
 It was here I met Ian Powell, a licenced Dormouse handled who has been monitoring the Dormouse population within an area of the woodlands that surrounds Binsted for over a decade.

 Ian’s passion of natural history and the Mid Arun Valley is infectious.
 He is a strong believer that you learn from being out there seeing it and being hands-on, his favourite saying ‘Throw away the rule book, they don’t read it’.
 Under his watchful eye and guidance I rekindled my Dormouse monitoring in the enchanting woods around Binsted.
 Building upon my training and experience gained with the Wildlife Trust I worked towards gaining my licence.
 Each monthly visit was different to the last, the woodland ever changing with the seasons.
 Each box concealing its inhabitants, be it the charismatic Dormouse, an adventurous toad or a slimy slug.

 Having now gained my licence, I am now acting as mentor to some woodland owners who have Dormouse within their woodland and looking to gain a licence.
 The SDNPA has also supported MAVES in the expansion of the Dormouse monitoring programme.
 Binsted is a truly magical area within the South Downs National Park.

-Thank you Sam, we love working with you and the National Park team too!
+Thank you Sam, we love working with the National Park team too!